imbo/imbo/docs/installation/configuration.rst

 Here are some examples on how to use the Doctrine adapter in the configuration file:

-1) Use a PDO instance to connect to a SQLite database:
+1) Connect to a SQLite database:

 .. code-block:: php